-The Zoom Freak 4 is designed to suit the skillset of one of the best power forwards in the game right now - Giannis Antetokounmpo.
+The Zoom Freak 4, now named Giannis Freak 4, is designed to suit the skillset of one of the best power forwards in the game right now - Giannis Antetokounmpo.

 They feature hollowed-out midsoles around the forefoot area where two Zoom Air units are positioned to compress under the weight and then expand to deliver an improved energy return.

 They're also slightly tilted as if they were worn by a 100-metre sprinter emerging for the starting blocks to help increase forward motion and, in turn, allow you to attack the rim at speed.

 All in all, we feel these low-top sneakers are up there as one of the best basketball for power forwards around right now.

 Read More: Best Jordan 1 Highs

 Worn by one of the best centres around right now in Nikola Jokić, the Nike G.T.
 Jump 2 is a sneaker designed to help you defy gravity and help you hold your own in the air thanks to innovative technology and an extremely lightweight build.